 Properties control, at the far right of the Active Server's entry.
 Choose the

 Lifecycles command from the associated menu.

-Lifecycle Definitions for the Active Server are created and edited - in Altium NEXUS - through the Edit Lifecycle Definitions dialog.
+Lifecycle Definitions for the active connected Workspace are created and edited – in Altium NEXUS – through the Edit Lifecycle Definitions dialog.
 Browser-based Lifecycle Management

-Your managed content server provides the ability to define and manage lifecycle definitions through its browser interface, complementing the ability to do this through Altium NEXUS.
+Your connected Workspace provides the ability to define and manage lifecycle definitions through its browser interface, complementing the ability to do this through Altium NEXUS.
 And providing better visibility of the states and transitions involved, each lifecycle is built in a graphical way, showing at-a-glance the flows involved.